 Health and Safety in Switzerland

-The health service is generally good in Switzerland but make sure you have comprehensive travel insurance especially as transport costs could mount up if you are struck ill or are involved in an accident in some of the more remote parts of Switzerland.
+The health service is generally good in Switzerland but transport costs could mount up if you are struck ill or are involved in an accident in some of the more remote parts of Switzerland.
+As with travel to all other countries abroad, it is vital that you get travel insurance before you leave.
+Even for short trips, our go-to travel insurance provider is World Nomads, which is also recommended by Lonely Planet, HostelWorld, and other major travel companies.

 There are no vaccinations required before visiting Switzerland and the tap water is considered safe to drink.
 Normal precautions should be taken with food but restaurants and hotels are normally of very high quality.